NandavardhanRadhakrishnan/BingeIt/README.md

 React site to recommend Movies, Tv Shows, Books on what you have already seen/read

-WIP: Styling and other quality of life improvements
+WIP: Styling and other quality of life improvements.
+Book API is slow